badmus306/boat/README.md

 # ⛵ Boat Reservation Website
-In this project, you will create a dynamic responsive boat website developed using Object Oriented PHP Programming Language.
+In this project, you will create a dynamic responsive boat website developed using Object Oriented PHP Programming Language...

 # ⚙️ Technology Used
 - HTML5